Well, are you enjoying St. Patty’s Day and the “wearing of the green”? Will you be eating some corned beef and cabbage today, too?

-I hate to keep bringing up the weather here, but this morning on St. Patty’s Day, March 17, 2013 we had -26 degrees here in Angora, MN.
+I hate to keep bringing up the weather here on the blog, but this morning on St. Patty’s Day, March 17, 2013 we had -26 degrees in Angora, MN.
 Can you believe it?
 Supposedly we have only three days left of winter, but you couldn’t tell it by what we are experiencing.

 These students caught on to the weaving with amazing speed and were able to make several shamrocks during class time.